Watts RIOTS (1965) – The Beginning Of Black-Initiated Riots

 Overcrowding – too many people confined to too small an area.

 It should also be noted that it is likely that not one single home or apartment complex within Watts, or even in the vicinity there of , in 1965 had been built by a black male(s); though it must be said that this was typical of every urban center in America with a black population.
-That is, black males simply did not build their own homes, or any other living quarters for that matter, in America’s urban centers.
-Over the previous one hundred years, black migration to America’s urban centers (black males did not build any cities), the process followed the same pattern : blacks would move from a rural area (usually the South) to a city environment and occupy the older homes, which were previously vacated by white people and this black encroachment would drive white people out and thereby create black communities).
+That is, black males simply did not build their own home, or any other living quarters for that matter, in America’s urban centers.
+Over the previous one hundred years, black migration to America’s urban centers (black males did not build any American cities), the process followed the same pattern : blacks would move from a rural area (usually the South) to a city environment and occupy the older homes, which were previously vacated by white people and this black encroachment would drive white people out and thereby create black communities).
 During this process over the previous one hundred years (from 1865 to 1964) as I’ve already pointed out, only three riots erupted in urban America where blacks were the initiators.
 And in none of those cases was overcrowding mentioned as the catalyst.

 Finally, for those who may think that blacks were forced – by white males – to live in dilapidated, substandard and/or slum housing in Watts, nothing could be further from the truth.
 Almost one-third (over 9000) of blacks were living in rather new federal government provided housing projects that were only about 12 years old.
 And these housing units were not the imposing tower complexes common in other large urban centers, but were instead designed to be inconspicuous two-story structures (i.e. Watts, with many palm tree-lined streets, was no ghetto).